-The Residency began with a fanfare for the Royal Society's 350th Anniversary celebrations at Southbank Centre in June 2010, and continued with performances of The Stations of the Sun (December 2010), The Crazed Moon (March 2011), Fantasias (December 2011) and the premiere of the LPO commission The Discovery of Heaven (March 2012), which won a 2013 South Bank Sky Arts Award.
+Anderson's residency began with a fanfare for the Royal Society's 350th anniversary celebrations at the Southbank Centre in June 2010, and continued with performances of The Stations of the Sun (December 2010), The Crazed Moon (March 2011), Fantasias (December 2011) and the premiere of the LPO commission The Discovery of Heaven (March 2012), which won a 2013 South Bank Sky Arts Award.
 In November 2013 the LPO released a recording of the award-winning performance, together with Anderson’s Fantasias and The Crazed Moon.

-More recently, the LPO performed The Stations of the Sun on 7 December 2013, Alleluia with the London Philharmonic Choir on 1 March 2014, and the violin concerto In liebliche Bläue with soloist Carolin Widmann on 14 March 2015.
+The LPO also performed The Stations of the Sun on 7 December 2013, Alleluia with the London Philharmonic Choir on 1 March 2014, and the violin concerto In liebliche Bläue with soloist Carolin Widmann on 14 March 2015.
 These three works were released on the LPO Label in March 2016.

 Mark-Anthony Turnage (2005–10)

-Commissions during Mark-Anthony Turnage's period as LPO Composer in Residence include:
+Commissions during Mark-Anthony Turnage's period as LPO Composer-in-Residence included:

 Mambo, Blues and Tarantella: concerto for violin and orchestra